angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 remember, **A**lways **B**e **C**asting **D**oomsday!

 *Doishy's editor sign-off: Thanks so much to Alex for submitting this report to publish!
-Remember anyone is able to submit content to the wiki and we'd love to see more from the community!
+Remember anyone is able to submit content to the Wiki and we'd love to see more from the community!
 Congrats again to Alex!*